markNZed/processism-react-three/storyboard.md

 This phenomenon has profound implications for our understanding of the self.
 It suggests that subjectivity — the sense of being a distinct 'I' — is not a necessary condition for conscious experience.
 Instead, it is one mode of experience among others.

-By recognizing that consciousness can exist without subjectivity, we open the door to a deeper exploration of what it means to be aware and how we construct our sense of self.
+By recognizing that consciousness can occur without subjectivity, we open the door to a deeper exploration of what it means to be aware and how we construct our sense of self.
 This challenges the conventional view that the self is a fixed, central observer and instead invites us to consider the self as a more fluid and dynamic process, capable of both subjective and unsubjective experiences.

 ## 9.7.
 Scene: Self
 ### 9.7.1.
 Objective